PtrTn/AutoSubtitles/README.md

 ## Todo
 - Install instructions
+- Domain specific exceptions for nicer reporting
-- Allow downloading of multiple subtitles at once
+- Allow downloading of subtitles for multiple files at once
 - Async downloading